 A project management communication plan template is a document that helps you standardize how your team communicates throughout the life of your various projects.
 It contains all the fields and automation your team needs to quickly plan out who needs to know what, when, why, and how they'll be notified.

-When looking for a good communication plan template, look for one that's easy to customize.
-That way, you can not only cut down on project prep time but also tailor each communication plan to the needs of each specific project and its stakeholders.
+When looking for a good communication plan template that will facilitate project success, look for one that's easy to customize.
+That way, you can not only cut down on project planning and prep time but also tailor each communication plan to the needs of each specific project and its stakeholders.

-With all this in mind, we went ahead and put together a project communication plan template for you to use across all your organization's projects, customize to the needs of your stakeholders, and share with your teams right now.
+With all this in mind, we went ahead and put together a project communication plan template for you to use across all your organization's projects, customize to the needs of your stakeholders, and share with your in-house and remote teams right now.

 👉 Get started with: project management communication plan